ELIXIR-IIB-training/website/_posts/2023-11-28-ProteomiX.md

 <br>

 ### Contact
-For all kinds of queries, please contact the organisers: <br>
+For all kinds of queries, please contact:
 [valeria.bellettato@itb.cnr.it](mailto:valeria.bellettato@itb.cnr.it)
 <br>